rmulton/riw_project/README.md

 - Read and write Gob files to persist golang structures

 # Bugs
-- When you compute a request with several words that 1)are in a doc & 2)are not in the same doc, for some reasons the next requests output are always empty.
-- Binary request with spaces between words work
+- Binary request with spaces between words work, which is weird